-Nicotinamide riboside (NR) is a special form of vitamin B3, of which trace amounts can be found naturally in cow’s milk, yeast, and beer.
-NR is promoted as an anti-aging dietary supplement because it boosts the body’s ability to produce nicotinamide adenine dinucleotide (NAD+), a naturally occurring coenzyme that fuels many key biological processes, including conversion of food into energy, repairing damaged DNA, and maintaining healthy cellular metabolism.
+Nicotinamide riboside (NR) is a special form of vitamin B3 (niacin).
+Trace amounts of NR can be found naturally in cow’s milk, yeast, and beer.
+NR is thought to support healthy aging because it boosts the body’s ability to produce nicotinamide adenine dinucleotide (NAD+), a naturally occurring coenzyme that fuels many key biological processes, including conversion of food into energy, repairing damaged DNA, and maintaining healthy cellular metabolism.*

 Nicotinamide adenine dinucleotide (NAD+), is a naturally occurring chemical cofactor found in all living cells and is an essential component in the metabolic processes of daily life.
 For example, NAD+ is necessary for the conversion of the dietary nutrients to cellular energy.
-More specifically, NAD+ is an important transporter of hydrogen and electrons and needed for the mitochondria within each cell to continuously produce energy as adenosyl triphosphate (ATP).
+More specifically, NAD+ is an important transporter of hydrogen and electrons and needed for the mitochondria within each cell to continuously produce energy as adenosine triphosphate (ATP).
 NAD+ also plays a primary role as a helper molecule for proteins that regulate other biological activities including, but not limited to, oxidative stress and circadian rhythms.
 As we get older, our ability to maintain optimal NAD+ levels can decline.
-As such, finding ways to help maintain optimal NAD+ levels may be a way to help slow the aging process.
+As such, finding ways to help maintain optimal NAD+ levels may be a way to help support health aging.*

-A phytocannabinoid is any plant-derived chemical compound that interacts either directly with the body’s cannabinoid receptors and/or shares chemical similarity with cannabinoids.
-Cannabidiol (CBD) has been shown to support the endocannabinoid system (ECS) and consequently may be beneficial in supporting healthy immune function, promoting healthy mood and relaxation, and helping improve memory, among a number of other benefits.
-Beta caryophyllene, also a phytocannabinoid, is a substance found in plants, such as hemp, clove, black pepper, rosemary, hops, and black cumin.
-It supports similar health benefits to CBD.
+Phytocannabinoids are plant-derived chemical compounds that share chemical similarity with cannabinoids and can interact with the body’s cannabinoid receptors.
+Cannabidiol (CBD) is one phytocannabinoid that has been shown to support the endocannabinoid system (ECS) and consequently may be beneficial in supporting healthy immune function, promoting healthy mood and relaxation, and helping maintain neurological functions, to name a few.* Beta-caryophyllene, also a phytocannabinoid, is a substance found in plants, such as hemp, clove, black pepper, rosemary, hops, and black cumin.
+It supports similar health areas as CBD.*

-A substance, typically in the form of a dietary fiber, that when consumed--either in food or as a dietary supplement--promotes the growth of beneficial bacteria in the gastrointestinal (GI) tract.
+A prebiotic compound is a substance, often in the form of a dietary fiber, that when consumed--either in food or as a dietary supplement--promotes the growth of beneficial bacteria in the gastrointestinal (GI) tract.*